kariuki-george/mini-redis/README.md

 ### TCP Server and client

-the server and client bins use tcp and RESP to communicate with each other.
+The server and client bins use tcp and RESP to communicate with each other.\
 TCP functionality is provided by tokio.
 Server gracefully handles runtime errors.

 ### DATABASE

-A hashmap is used as the KV database. key - string representing the key. value - a struct with two fields -> value represented in bytes to minimize serialization and deserialization, and expires_at a u32 representing when the KV should be evicted.
+A hashmap is used as the KV database.\
+key - string representing the key. value - a struct with two fields -> value represented in bytes to minimize serialization and deserialization, and expires_at a u32 representing when the KV should be evicted.\
-A u32 is used as it is the range that Redis uses for their ttls.
+A u32 is used as it is the range that Redis uses for their ttls.\
-It uses a background worker to evict expired KV.
+It uses a background worker to evict expired KV.\
-It uses a BTreeSet to sort the ttls for deletion by the background worker.
+It uses a BTreeSet to sort the ttls for deletion by the background worker.\
 The database uses a mutex to prevent race conditions across threads and Arc pointer for safe sharing across threads.

 ### RDB

-This crate/lib handles flushing and loading the db to and fro an rdb file.
+This crate/lib handles flushing and loading the db to and fro an rdb file.\
 It uses a background worker to do the job.

 ### Connection - crate